Relative ideals in homological categories, with an application to MV-algebras: Hoops and basic algebras

+It can be proved that with these definitions $(A;\odot,\rightarrow,1,0)$ is a Wajsberg algebra and $(A;\vee, \wedge,0,1)$ is a bounded distributive lattice with top and bottom.
+In fact, as shown in \cite[Lemma 4.2.2 and Theorem 4.2.5]{CDM}, the variety of Wajsberg algebras is term equivalent to the variety $\MVAlg$ of MV-algebras.
+Therefore, modulo a term equivalence, there is a functor $U\colon \MVAlg\to \WHoops$ that forgets the constant $0$.

-Filters of MV-algebras are defined as filters of the underlying hoop, as determined by \eqref{eq:U}.
-This may cause terminology clash, since kernels of MV-algebras are no longer kernels when considered in the underlying hoops.
-In fact, in MV-algebras, the role of filters and that of ideals is completely interchangeable, since, for any MV-algebra $(A;\oplus,\neg,0)$, the negation operation yields an isomorphism of MV-algebras:
+The kernels of homomorphisms of MV-algebras are called ideals and can be characterized as follows.
+A subset $I\subseteq A$ of an MV-algebra is an \emph{ideal} if and only if it is a submonoid of $(A;\oplus,0)$ which is downward closed with respect to the natural order $\leq$ of the MV-algebra.
+This may cause terminology clash, since kernels of MV-algebras are no longer kernels when considered in the language of Wajsberg algebras.
+In fact, in MV-algebras, the roles of filters and ideals are completely interchangeable.
+Indeed, for any MV-algebra $(A;\oplus,\neg,0)$, the negation operation yields an isomorphism of MV-algebras:

-that maps ideals to filters and viceversa.
-For this reason, in the following section, we will (unconventionally) take as the notion of kernel of an MV-algebra homomorphism, the filter given by the inverse image of the unit of the codomain.
+that maps ideals to filters and vice versa.
+For this reason, we will (unconventionally) call \emph{kernels} the filters given by the inverse image of $1$ under an arbitrary MV-homomorphism.